Reginald MOBLEY, Paris, 2021

 Early Music America

-An advocate for diversity in music and its programming, Reginald became the first ever Programming Consultant for the Handel & Haydn Society following several years of leading H&H in its community engaging Every Voice concerts.
-He holds the position of Visiting Artist for Diversity Outreach with Apollo’s Fire and has recently been appointed as Artistic Advisor at the Portland Baroque Orchestra.
-Reginald is also leading a research project in the UK funded by the AHRC to uncover music by composers from diverse backgrounds.
+An advocate for diversity in music and its programming, Reginald became the first ever Programming Consultant for the Handel & Haydn Society following several years of leading H&H in its community engagement concerts entitled Every Voice.
+He holds the position of Visiting Artist for Diversity Outreach with Apollo’s Fire and has served as Artistic Advisor at the Portland Baroque Orchestra.
+Reginald is also leading a research project in the United Kingdom funded by the Arts & Humanities Research Council (AHRC) to uncover music by composers from diverse backgrounds, currently working on the music of Charles Ignatius Sancho.